rangle/angular-training-slides/slides/src/content/events.md

 <app-generic-input (newItem)="onNewItem($event)"></app-generic-input>
 ```

-- `$event` is a built-in variable representing the event
+- `$event` is a special Angular variable that represents the value *emitted* by the captured *event*
-  - In our case, a string
+  - In our case, the user-inputted string

 ---